codeforamerica/homebase/README.md

 (But if you'd like to poke around, fix some things and make a pull request, take a look at Pull Requests Welcome section below.)

+### What it does now and where we're going

+Right now, we can help users decide what project they want to work on (i.e. building a new bedroom on to their house) and help them apply for the appropriate permits for that project.

+Going forward, we want to extend this functionality to include a number of different home repair and upgrade projects.
+We're also interested in using the information we collect during the application process to match users with free grants to fund their projects, and certified contractors to complete the work.

 # Install and deploy

 Homebase has been tested and deployed locally and on the Heroku platform.
 We'll cover local installation first, then Heroku deployment.